zyedidia/knit/README.md

 Knit is in-progress -- backwards-incompatible changes will be made until a version 1.0 is released.

-# Improvements over Make
+# Features

-* Knit uses Lua for customization, rather than the Make custom language.
+* Knit uses Lua for customization.
 This makes is possible to write reusable build libraries.
-* Knit has direct support for sub-builds, while make requires you to spawn a make sub-process to perform a sub-build.
+* Knit has direct support for sub-builds, (compared to make, which requires you to spawn a make sub-process to perform a sub-build).
+* Knit can automatically convert your build to a Ninja file, a Makefile, or a Shell script.
 * Knit can hash files to determine if they are out-of-date, rather than just relying on file modification times.
 * Knit tracks recipe changes, so if you update a variable (in the Knitfile or at the command-line), any dependent rules will be automatically rebuilt.
+* Knit can automatically clean all files generated during a build.
 * Knit can export a compile commands database for use with a language server.
 * Knit supports `%` meta-rules and regular expression meta-rules.
-Make only supports `%` meta-rules.
-* Make requires tab characters for indentation, Knit does not.
-* Make uses special targets such as `.SECONDARY` to indicate special processing.
-Knit uses rule attributes.
+* Knit uses rule attributes instead of using targets such as `.SECONDARY` to indicate special processing.
 * Knit supports virtual attributes that are independent of the file system.
-* Knit uses sane variable names like `$input`, `$output`, and `$match` instead of `$^`, `$@`, and `$*`.
+* Knit uses sane variable names like `$input`, `$output`, and `$match` instead of Make's `$^`, `$@`, and `$*`.
 * Knit builds using all cores by default.
 * Knit can generate a build graph visualization using graphviz (dot).